meteor/meteor/content/routing.md

 Usually, we can redirect in response to a user's action by calling `FlowRouter.go()` and friends, like in our list creation example above, but if a user browses directly to a URL that doesn't exist, it's useful to know how to redirect immediately.

-If a URL is simply out-of-date (sometimes you might change the URL scheme of an application), you can redirect inside the `action` function of the route:
+If a URL is out-of-date (sometimes you might change the URL scheme of an application), you can redirect inside the `action` function of the route:

 ```js
 FlowRouter.route('/old-list-route/:_id', {